itscomputers/itscomputers.github.io/_sections/01_02_division_with_remainder.md

 <span id="exercises" />
 ### exercises

-1. Write a few different division algorithm functions in the language of your choice.
+1. Write a `division_with_remainder` function in the language of your choice and write tests to verify its correctness.